PavanRangani/docs/docs/prd/tasks/task-instance.md

     - when due date is past: `Should be >= Current date`.
     - When Date (Task Source) is future: `Future date is not allowed`
     - When Due date of the Sub-Task is greater than the Due date of parent task: `Should be <= {Due date of Parent task} (Parent Task)` [See this](https://drive.google.com/file/d/1Er86IVWj97q9zSKh2_SExvhPVM3PcRuD/view)
-- Error message for RACI Roles: `Duplicate value is not allowed`
+- Error message for RAI Roles: `Duplicate value is not allowed`
 - Erorr message when entity doesn't have household team: `This entity doesn't have a Household team.
 So you can't add task for this entity.` [See this](https://drive.google.com/file/d/12Q2dlEAJep48QuMh918jm6pJZ7Bc87WK/view?usp=sharing)

 - Tooltip message
-    - Section and RACI Roles: `First select the entity`.
+    - Section and RAI Roles: `First select the entity`.
 [See this](https://drive.google.com/file/d/1PiyognACAXBey66w5-DZjlLOpiG5GK1W/view?usp=sharing)
     - Entity: `First select the family`
 - Proper message when no records available
   - Accontable: `No Accountable Available`
-  - Consulted: `No Consulted Available`
   - Informed: `No Informed Available`
 - Message with each roles
   - Responsible: `Does the work and completes the task`
   - Accountable: `Reserved for tasks requiring review and/or dual control; ultimately accountable`
-  - Consulted: `Those whose opinions are sought`
   - Informed: `Those who are kept up-to-date on progress, often only on completion`
 - Hint message for `From` and `To` account
   - Until user enter text: `You can enter new text`